 17. “You’re a star.”

-- When to Use?
-For a colleague who goes the extra mile on a small task or does a quick favor for you.
+- When to Use: For a colleague who goes the extra mile on a small task.

 - Tone: Cheerful, Informal, Complimentary.